KenHino/Pompon/README.md

 ![](docs/notebook/assets/pompon-logo.svg)

-Welcome to Pompon (Potential Optimizer in Matrix Product Operator Networks)!
+Welcome to Pompon (Potential Optimizer in Matrix Product Operator Numerics)!

 ## What is Pompon?
 Pompon is a Python library for optimizing matrix product operator (MPO) to randomly sampled points on a potential energy surface (PES).